vivajane/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays the ten newest file
+script that displays the line containing pattern